microsoft/essex-toolkit/python/essex-config/README.md

     value1: Annotated[str, ConfigurationField()]
 ```

 When using `TopLevelConfig.get_config()`, you can access `config.sub_config.value4`.
-The nested configuration follows the same population rules.
+The nested configuration follows the same population rules, the "Prefixed with class name" rule will use `TopLevelConfig.SubConfig` prefix for the `SubConfig` values when using in nested configuration mode.

 ## Documentation Utility
 Generate documentation for configuration classes as a markdown file or print to the terminal: